-The inspiration for Gunung Bagging was varied, but mainly came from the fortuitous meeting between Daniel Quinn and Andy Dean on a hike to climb Gunung Lawu in East Java.
+The inspiration for Gunung Bagging was varied, but mainly came from the fortuitous meeting between Daniel Quinn and Andy Dean on a hike to climb Gunung Lawu in East Java in June 2009.

 The wonderful country of Indonesia offers the adventurous hiker an enormous variety of opportunities, including world-famous high mountain summits such as Puncak Jaya in Papua, active volcanoes such as Krakatau and Central Java’s fearsome Mount Merapi, to idyllic treks along the coasts of the thousands of tropical islands, and rarely-explored remote forest areas of Kalimantan (Borneo).

 The concept of prominence in landscapes has been gaining considerable popularity.
 Globally, there is the concept of “Ultras”, an analysis of peaks worldwide that identified those with a minimum elevation drop of 1,500 metres on all sides.
 In the United Kingdom, there are many local prominence based lists of hills and mountains to climb, such as the Marilyns with an elevation drop of 150 metres on all sides.
 In Indonesia, the Ultras are a great place to start when planning to hike the mountains and volcanoes around the region.

 Based on the Ultras criteria, too many wonderful Indonesian peaks are not included.
 For example, the vast mountainous area in West Java known as the Parahyangan highlands, surrounding the city of Bandung, has only one peak with a prominence of over 1,500 metres (Gunung Cikuray), yet several fascinating summits that have a prominence of 1,000 metres or above.
 Each country, or region, demands its own tailor-made list as determined both by the nature of the landscape and the intangible ‘feel of the place’.
 For example, since England is a relatively non-mountainous country, 150 metres prominence works well for the country.
 We believe 1,000 metres is the right height for identifying particularly prominent peaks in Indonesia and that’s why we created The Ribus.
 Of course, a few interesting mountains are still excluded, so we created the “Spesial” Ribu category for them.